kelton-eckert/sscs-chipathon-2025/docs/README.md

 # 1. General Tool Setup

 The following guidelines help you set up the tools using the [IIC-OSIC-TOOLS](https://github.com/iic-jku/iic-osic-tools) Docker image developed by Harald Pretl's team.
+NOTE: For this Chipathon, it is not required to use the repository for the IIC-OSIC-TOOLS directly, since startup-scripts are provided in [resources/IIC-OSIC-TOOLS](/resources/IIC-OSIC-TOOLS).
+NOTE: For this Chipathon, a special image of the IIC-OSIC-TOOLS is released, with the tag "chipathon".
+If you use the start-scripts provided here, this tag is used automatically.

 Please choose one of the following tutorial links to set up the tools, which best fits your environment.
 Experienced users may configure the tools using their own preferred approach.

 The **MOSbius** and **Analog Automation** tracks require slight variations of the general tool setup.
 Once you are familiar with the general procedure, adapting it for each track should be straightforward.

+## Quick Start Guide

+A general quick start guidel on how to get Docker Desktop with the tools up and running on Windows, MacOS or Linux can be found [here](/docs/install_instructions).

+## Other Installation Tutorials

+This instructions provide more details on setups for the specific tracks and/or are more detailed.

 - **[Windows/MacOS only]** <br>
 👉 Kwantae Kim's [Blog Post](https://kwantaekim.github.io/2024/05/25/OSE-Docker/) <br>